proactionlab/fmroi-docs/docs/roi_creation.md

 ![Selecting the source image](img/roigen/cubicmask.png)

 1. Select the source image by clicking its name in the [table of loaded images](#selecting-the-source-image);
+2. You can choose the coordinates of the cube center in one of the following ways:
+    - Click on the image at the desired position.
+    - Enter the coordinates in the editable textbox labeled "Voxel Nat" coordinates or "Scanner" coordinates.
+    - Click the "Find max" button to search for the voxel with the highest intensity in the selected region.
-2. Choose "cubicmask" from the "Method" dropdown menu.
+3. Choose "cubicmask" from the "Method" dropdown menu.
-3. Verify that the selected image is displayed in the source image field.
+4. Verify that the selected image is displayed in the source image field.
-4. Determine whether the ROI size will be defined by the number of voxels in the cube edge or by the cube volume, i.e., the number of voxels within the ROI.
+5. Determine whether the ROI size will be defined by the number of voxels in the cube edge or by the cube volume, i.e., the number of voxels within the ROI.
 Please note that when selecting the ROI size based on volume, the cubicmask algorithm will attempt to create an ROI that closely resembles a cube, although it may be less perfectly "cubic-shaped" compared to ROIs generated using the edge size method.
-5. Enter the desired number of voxels to define the ROI size in the editable textbox "Size (voxels)".
+6. Enter the desired number of voxels to define the ROI size in the editable textbox "Size (voxels)".
-6. Click the "Gen ROI" button to generate the ROI.
+7. Click the "Gen ROI" button to generate the ROI.
 You can review and edit the ROI properties in the "ROI table" tab, and modify the visualization properties by selecting the "under-construction" option in the table of loaded images and adjusting its visualization settings.

 Maxkmask
 --------